metaldaniel/HebrewASR-Comparison/README.md

 3. Whisper v3
 4. Whisper v2 Fine-tuned by Ivrit.ai

-This is the medium article that explains this - TBD
+This is the medium article that explains this - [Medium Article](https://medium.com/@DormanDaniel/comparing-whisper-whisper-ft-and-amazon-transcribe-for-hebrew-e297846bdd24)